Looking for the best way to buy Bitcoin (BTC) with a debit or credit card in the UK?

-Your bitcoin purchases are initially stored in their web wallet.
+Your Bitcoin (BTC) purchases are initially stored in their web wallet.

-I’d recommend you withdraw it ASAP to your own bitcoin wallet.
+I’d recommend you withdraw it ASAP to your own Bitcoin (BTC) wallet.

 If you haven’t already, consider getting a hardware wallet like the Ledger Nano X.What’s the best hardware wallet?

-It looks like they set network fees to guarantee entry into the next block, which means the transfer should usually complete within an hour.
+It looks like they set network fees to guarantee entry into the next block, which means that your withdrawals should usually complete within an hour.

-If you’re not transferring the bitcoins to your own wallet, at least enable 2FA in Wirex’s account settings.
+If you’re not transferring the cryptocurrency you’ve bought on Wirex to your own wallet, at least enable 2FA in Wirex’s account settings.

 Wirex charges a £1/month maintenance fee to keep the account open.
 You do NOT need this.
-If you want to completely ignore this, it won’t impact your ability to buy bitcoin with your bank card.
+If you want to completely ignore this, it won’t impact your ability to buy Bitcoin (BTC) with a debit card.

-However, it doesn’t look like you’re able to sell bitcoin back to Wirex without having one of their own debit cards.
+However, you’re not able to sell Bitcoin (BTC) back to Wirex without having one of their own debit cards.